 My Response: Chris, the rule of thumb is to run the sprayer at the lowest pressure that will effectively blow the texture onto the ceiling or walls.

-Since the pressure required will vary depending on the the piece of equipment and the how thick the texture turns out to be, and this changes almost every time a new batch is mixed, I cannot be specific.
-There is no one-size fits all in air pressure for texture guns.
+Since the pressure required will vary depending on the piece of equipment and how thick the texture turns out to be, and this changes almost every time a new batch is mixed, I cannot be specific.
+There is no one-size-fits-all air pressure for texture guns.

 You have a regulator on your compressor.
 Set it for 70 PSI to start, and test the spray.
 Adjust the pressure down to as low as possible for the material being sprayed and a level that gives a good coating.